Budapest —The Occupation Begins

 After lunch Ilonka [1] came over and announced, horrified: Germans occupied Budapest.
 Then she told us that in front of her apartment, on Kossuth Lajos Street, whole German regiments had marched in.
 We went down to look around: in front of the Astoria and the Savoy [hotels] we saw a large number of German military automobiles.
 Theater and cinema performances were banned in the evening.

-The same day Adolf Eichmann arrives in Budapest with almost 120 members of SS dedicated to the “final solution of the Jewish Question.”
+The same day, Adolf Eichmann arrived in Budapest to personally direct the deportation of Hungarian Jewry.
+About 120 members of the SS, dedicated to the “final solution of the Jewish Question” accompanied him.

-We are panicking.
-My mother, ever the practical one, promptly closes all windows and draws all the curtains.
-There are urgent telephone calls to and from family in Budapest, in Alsóság, in Sárvár, in Szombathely.
-Our relatives beg us to leave the dangers of the city for the relative peace of the country; would this be discussed?
-Questions fly from one person to the other without answers:
+We were panicking.
+My mother, ever the practical one, promptly closed all the windows and drew all the curtains.
+I imagine urgent calls to and from family in Budapest, in Alsóság, in Sárvár, in Szombathely.
+There were no answers to the many questions we had.

-How can we leave the building without coming face-to-face with Germans?
+• How could we leave the building without coming face-to-face with Germans?

-How can my father, Tibor, go to work at the Weiss-Manfréd Works in Csepel?
-We need my father’s income, but how safe would he be?
+• How could my father, Tibor, go to work at the Weiss-Manfréd Works in Csepel?
+We needed his income, but how safe would he be?

-We know that aunt Lily’s dressmaking business will likely die: the mainly Jewish clientele would not be interested in new clothes.
+• We knew that aunt Lily’s dressmaking business would likely die: the mainly Jewish clientele would not be interested in new clothes.

-We have no news.
-Nothing on the radio, and there are no newspapers.
+There were no news: nothing on the radio, and no newspapers.

 The Remainder of March 1944

-The day after the occupation, on Monday, most of us with bank accounts and safe deposit boxes rush to our bank to remove our deposits and valuables.
-We discover that bank withdrawals are now limited to 1,000 Pengõs per day per person, and all safe deposit boxes are sealed.
+The day after the occupation, on Monday, March 20, most of us with bank accounts and safe deposit boxes rushed to our bank to remove our deposits and valuables.
+We discovered that bank withdrawals were now limited to 1,000 Pengõs per day per person, and all safe deposit boxes were sealed.

-On Wednesday, the 22nd, the new Sztójay government is announced.
-On Thursday the 23rd, the newly created Central Jewish Council issues a Nazi-censored issue of the community’s newspaper (A Magyar Zsidók Lapja) to ensure that its readers remain calm and cooperative.
-New laws are announced almost daily.
+On Wednesday, the 22nd, the new Sztójay government was announced.
+On Thursday the 23rd, the newly created Central Jewish Council published a Nazi-censored issue of the community’s newspaper (A Magyar Zsidók Lapja) encouraging calm and cooperation.
+New laws were announced almost daily.

-On Wednesday the 29th, the Budapesti Közlöny: Hivatalos Lap [The Gazette of Budapest: Official Journal] begins an avalanche of 107 anti-Jewish decrees [2].
+On Wednesday the 29th, the Budapesti Közlöny: Hivatalos Lap [The Gazette of Budapest: Official Journal] began an avalanche of 107 anti-Jewish decrees [2].
 These include:

-The last day of March is snowy and cold.
-We still have our radio, and most of the foreign news are about the Russians closing in on our borders.
-We worry about friends who have been arrested.
+The last day of March was snowy and cold.
+We still had our radio, and most of the foreign news is about the Russians closing in on our borders.
+We worried about friends who have been arrested.

 What we didn’t know:

-3,364 Jews had been arrested in the thirteen days since the Occupation [3].
+3,364 Jews have been arrested in the thirteen days since the Occupation [3].

-At the end of March 1944, Interior Ministry Secretary of State, László Endre and Eichmann had agreed to the forced ghettoization and deportation of every Jew in Hungary [4].
+At the end of March 1944, Interior Ministry Secretary of State, László Endre and Eichmann have agreed to the forced ghettoization and deportation of every Jew in Hungary [4].

 April, 1944

-On the first Sunday of the month, at 11 am, the air raid siren alerts us.
-My mother grabs her satchel and we rush to the cellar and stay until 1 pm.
+On April 1, the first Sunday of the month, at 11 am, air raid sirens alerted us.
+My mother grabbed her satchel and we rushed to the cellar and stayed until 1 pm.
 This is the first bombing of Budapest by the Americans [5].

 The satchel looks like a doctor’s bag with two woven leather handles and contains all our documents.
 My mother always has it by her side, the first thing to be grabbed whenever we rush to the cellar.
-When she leaves the building, my grandmother becames its guardian.
+My grandmother becames its guardian when my mother has to leave.

-The next day we are back in the cellar from 10 pm until 2 am while English aircrafts drop their deadly loads.
-The targets are the railyards of Pest (railroad stations, in residential areas), the armament works at Csepel (where Tibor, my father, works), and the Tökök armaments factory.
-The St. László hospital is hit, killing 120: doctors, nurses and children.
+The next day we were back in the cellar from 10 pm until 2 am while English aircraft dropped their deadly loads.
+The targets were the railyards of Pest (railroad stations), the armament works at Csepel (where Tibor, my father, worked).
+The St. László hospital was hit, killing 120: doctors, nurses and children.

-After the air raids are over, the “authorities” require 500 Jewish apartments for the Christian victims of the bombing.
-Soon after that, another 1,000 apartments are required.
+After these air raids, the “authorities” required 500 Jewish apartments for the Christian victims of the bombing.
+Soon after that, another 1,000 apartments were required.
 This is supposed to be compensation for the Christian air raid victims [6].

 What we didn’t know:

-On April 4th the details of the “Final Solution” program are worked out among German and Hungarian officials.
+On April 4th the details of the “Final Solution” program were worked out among German and Hungarian officials.
 The ten official gendarmerie districts of Hungary and the newly regained territories are redistricted to form a ghettoization and deportation master plan.
-The zones indicate the order in which the plan will be implemented.
+The zones indicate the order in which the plan was to be implemented.

 Zone I: Gendarmerie district VIII - Kassa